 How To Care For Lingerie

-Whether it's made of lace, silk or high quality cotton, you'll find your sexy lingerie lasts much longer if you take proper care of it.
+Lingerie needs to be stored, washed and dried with extra care and attention to keep it in tip-top condition.
+Whether it's made of lace, silk or high-quality cotton, you'll find your sexy lingerie lasts much longer if you take proper care of it.

 How to Clean Your Lingerie